MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/intall-and-enable-network-atc.md

 ### Step 5: Start the Network ATC service

 As a precaution, to control the speed of the rollout, we paused the node in step 2 and stopped or disabled the Network ATC service in step 3.
-Since Network ATC intents are implemented cluster wide, you should only need to perform this step once.
+Since Network ATC intents are implemented cluster-wide, perform this step only once.

 To start the Network ATC service, on the paused node only, run the following command: